hungpham2017/mcu/README.md

 # Modeling and Crystallographic Utilities (mcu)
 A package for post periodic wave function and crystallography analysis. **mcu** is designed for large scale analysis rather than for generating figures for one calculation.

-## Getting Started
+## A quick look
-A laziest demonstration where most of default values are used
+A laziest demo where most of default values are used

 ```
 import mcu